andrew1007/mrfa-demo/article/part1.md

 Imagine one state change triggering useless render cycles on hundreds DOM elements.
 What if something trivial like an `input` did this on every keystroke?
 This is the silent killer of enterprise software.

-There is a defacto solution exists for useless rerender suppression: `React.memo`.
+There is a de facto solution exists for useless rerender suppression: `React.memo`.
 It performs a shallow equality check (JavaScript's strict equality operator) on all incoming `props` from the parent component.
 In the sample code, simply wrapping the child components with it suppresses the useless rerenders.

 ```jsx
 import React, { useState } from "react";